In this post we compare Minikube, MicroK8s and KinD as different approaches to build multi-node cluster locally.

 Minikube supports multiple drivers.
 Depending on your platform (Windows, Linux, or MacOS), the preferred driver is different.
 Refer to the document here for preferred driver, and this blog post for more instructions.
 In addition to the documents, here some notes from my personal experience:

-- On Windows native environment, the preferred driver is hyper-V. The Minikube cli command have to be run from Windows PowerShell.
+- On Windows native environment, the preferred driver is hyper-V. The Minikube cli command have to run from Windows PowerShell.

 - On WSL2, Minikube doesn’t play well, regardless of driver.
 The hyperkit driver won’t work (it is designed for MacOS only).
 The kvm2 driver would require a KVM2 hypervisor.
 However, WSL2 itself is a VM on top of hypervisor, as explained here.
 If KVM2 driver works it would require nested virtualization so I doubt it will ever be supported.
 As for Docker on WSL2 as driver, Minikube has it as an experimental feature, and requires configuring cgroup to allow setting memory.
 I am not confident with it.

-To me, Minikube is the tool for MacOS (tested for Intel processor).
+To me, Minikube is the tool for MacOS (I have Intel processor).
 On MacOS, we first need to install minikube and hyperkit with home brew.

 We can then start a kubernetes cluster, with minikube in a single command.
 I noticed a process on my MacBook called dnscrypt-proxy that conflicts with hyperkit DNS server when starting minikube.
 I had to remove dnscrypt-proxy (part of Cisco Umbrella Roaming Client) in order to get minikube to work, as this thread suggests.
 You can find out by running:

 sudo lsof -i :53

 If dnscrypt-proxy is running, find out the application by PID and remove the application.
 Otherwise there will be issues.
 Check out this section on the document.
 The commands that I use to start multi-node cluster is:

 minikube start --driver=hyperkit --container-runtime=containerd --memory=12288 --cpus=2 --disk-size=150g --nodes 3

 Node administration is simple.
 To enable dashboard, simply run “minikube dashboard”.
 To SSH to a node, simply do “minikube ssh -n <node_name>”.
-To stop the node and delete cluster, run “minikube stop && minikube delete”.
+In order to stop the node and delete cluster, run “minikube stop && minikube delete”.